tartley/tartley.github.io/_posts/2008-12-14-a-science-fiction-omnibus.md

 - {author: tartley, author_email: tartley@tartley.com, author_url: 'http://tartley.com',
   content: 'Thanks Alex, I was indeed wondering about that.
 I''ve got it in my Amazon
     cart as we speak.
 Considering getting "Little, Big" first, since it is less intimidatingly ginormous.
-But my stack of <a href="http://picasaweb.google.co.uk/lh/photo/LXQYgE1hNH2_Xcs1oyJTOg?feat=directlink" rel="nofollow">unread books</a> is currently blocking any new acquisitions.',
+But my stack of unread books</a> is currently blocking any new acquisitions.',
   date: '2009-01-03 22:32:03 -0600', date_gmt: '2009-01-03 22:32:03 -0600', id: 19010}
 date: 2008-12-14 17:32:47 -0600
 date_gmt: 2008-12-14 17:32:47 -0600